- Disability Benefits Help Those Who Cannot Work Due to a Medical Condition

-Returning to Work Can Jeopardize Your Disability Benefits
+Returning to Work Can Jeopardize How Long You Can Receive Disability Benefits

 The SSA offers disability benefits to help make ends meet if you cannot work because of your health.
 If you can work, you may no longer meet the strict qualifications for these benefits.
-The Social Security Administration will review your work activity when it considers your medical eligibility, but it may also reevaluate your case any time you return to work without notifying your local field office.
+The Social Security Administration will review your work activity when it considers your medical eligibility.
+It may also reevaluate your case any time you return to work without notifying your local field office.

-The SSA offers several programs that allow you to try to return to work while still drawing your benefits.
-However, if you return to work without participating in one of these programs, you risk the agency learning about your return to work from the Internal Revenue Service.
+The SSA offers several programs that allow you a trial work period while still drawing your benefits.
+However, if you return to work without participating in one of these programs, you risk the agency learning about your return to work from the Internal Revenue Service (IRS).
 This could cause the Social Security Administration to cut off your disability benefits.

 Complete a Free Case Evaluation form now

-Contact a Pittsburgh Disability Attorney If You Have Questions About Your Case
+Contact a Disability Attorney With Berger and Green If You Have Questions About Your Benefits

-The Social Security Disability team from Pittsburgh law firm Berger and Green can help you apply for benefits, or if you have already applied and been denied, we can help you appeal.
+The Social Security Disability team from the law firm Berger and Green can help you apply for benefits.
+If you already applied and the SSA denied your claim, we can help you appeal.